andrewchambers/orderly/man/orderly.1.md

 ### \-status-file PATH

-If specified, a file containing the current status of **orderly** it will contain either "STARTING", "RUNNING". **orderly** transitions from starting, to running after all procesess it is controlling have started successfully at least one time.
+If specified, a file to be written containing the current status of **orderly**.
+The file will contain either "STARTING", "RUNNING".
+**orderly** transitions from starting, to running after all procesess it is controlling have started successfully at least one time.
 The main use for this file is for creating nested **orderly** supervision trees that start in order.

 ### \-check-delay PATH (default=5)